 Inventories are stated at the lower of cost (first-in, first-out method) or net realizable value.
-Shipping and handling costs are classified as a component of cost of net revenues in the consolidated statements of operations.
+Inbound shipping and handling costs are classified as a component of cost of net revenues in the consolidated statements of operations.
 The Company reviews the components of its inventory and its inventory purchase commitments on a regular basis for excess and obsolete inventory based on estimated future usage and sales.
 Write-downs in inventory value or losses on inventory purchase commitments depend on various items, including factors related to customer demand, economic and competitive conditions, technological advances or new product introductions by the Company or its customers that vary from its current expectations.
 Whenever inventory is written down, a new cost basis is established and the inventory is not subsequently written up if market conditions improve.
+The Company believes that, when made, the estimates used in calculating the inventory provision are reasonable and properly reflect the risk of excess and obsolete inventory.